Outpost BBS

 Installling DOSemu On Modern Linux Systems

 It is possible to install DOSemu using a patch that a friend of mine created for DOSemu to prevent the segmentation faults that occur using DOSemu without being patched.
 I tried dosemu2 but had no success.
-I setup DOSemu under Devuan Linux 4.0 (Chimera) but the directions should work with minor modifications on any Linux distro (I hope).
-I compiled for a default install.
+I setup DOSemu under Devuan Linux 5.0 (Daedalus) but the directions should work with minor modifications on any Linux distro.
+Slackware Linux has the libraries you need installed assuming a standard full install of Slackware.
+I compiled DOSemu for a default install.

 I do not and cannot offer support on installing DOSemu!
 You are on your own.